-Agentic coding made it cheap to run five, ten, fifteen autonomous windows at once.
+Agentic coding made it cheap to run five, ten, fifteen autonomous sessions at once.
 But each one can quietly deploy, send, delete, or spend the moment it decides to β so you can't actually walk away.
 You sit there alt-tabbing, ready to yank the wheel, doing the one job a fleet was supposed to free you from.
 The bottleneck isn't compute.
 It's that you don't trust them to run unwatched.

 Conductor lets the reversible work run end-to-end β edits, tests, commits, the back-and-forth